ClickHouse/ClickHouse/docs/en/sql-reference/statements/detach.md

 # DETACH Statement {#detach}

-Deletes information about the `name` table from the server.
-The server stops knowing about the table’s existence.
+Deletes information about the table or view from the server.
+The server stops knowing about their existence.

 Syntax: